naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. image:: _static/images/account-linking-google.png
     :alt: Screenshot of Google Account Linking process

-.. note:: Not all capabilities/ device types are supported by Google Home, the device creation wizard highlights which capabilities/ traits are supported.
-To remove the need to define Google or Alexa-specific devices the API itself will automatically only expose a devices' supported capabilities/ actions to Google Home.
+.. note:: Not all device types and traits are supported by Google Home, the device creation wizard highlights which capabilities/ traits are supported.
+To remove the need to define Google or Alexa-specific devices the API itself will automatically only expose a devices' supported capabilities or "traits" to Google Home.
 You can see a comparison between the two services here.

 Install Local MQTT Service
 ################